unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/_web3-react-v6-guide.md

 import {WalletConnectConnector} from '@web3-react/walletconnect-connector' import type {AbstractConnector} from '@web3-react/abstract-connector'

-// Instanciate your other connectors. export const injected = new InjectedConnector({supportedChainIds: [1]})
+// Instantiate your other connectors. export const injected = new InjectedConnector({supportedChainIds: [1]})

 export const walletconnect = new WalletConnectConnector({